-By freezing your milk flat in these babies, you can stand them upright, instantly maximizing your freezer space!
+By freezing your milk flat in these babies, you can stand them upright, instantly maximizing your freezer or milk fridge space!
 Just remember to write down the ounces you’ve pumped before you stick it in the cold drawer as the volume changes when it’s laid flat.

 Plastic Storage Bins